 Categories

 Media trainings

 Through a message map, all key messages a spokesperson plans to convey in a media interview are laid out in advance.
-The key messages are selected in function of the communication objectives the spokesperson wants to achieve; those objectives will always pertain to changing how at least one group of stakeholders knows, feels, or acts in relation to the topic at hand.
+These messages are selected in function of the communication objectives the spokesperson wants to achieve.
+Those objectives will always relate to changing how at least one group of stakeholders knows, feels, or acts in relation to the topic at hand.

-Let’s use an example of a company that wants its clients, prospects, and potential investors to know that it is growing rapidly and that even more growth is on the horizon.
-Media messages at the start of the year could consist of one key message on how the company just finished the previous year with strong organic growth, and another key message on how the company has made strategic investments in the past year for continued growth in the coming year.
+Consider a company that wants clients, prospects, and potential investors to understand that it is growing rapidly and that further growth lies ahead.
+Media messages at the start of the year could include one key message about strong organic growth in the previous year, and a second key message about strategic investments made to sustain growth in the coming year.
+The message map ensures that these points are top of mind before the interview begins, rather than being recalled opportunistically during it.

+Categories